 If you are not using cs50.io but c9.io directly, you can install default-jdk (openjdk) from the commandline much as you do in a standard Ubuntu terminal with apt-get.
 Here's an example of some coding I did, https://ide.c9.io/calcpage/rot13

 If you want to play with c9 you can make one workspace for the whole year, just make a new directory (aka folder) for each project,

 Also, make a "custom workspace" by clicking on the Ubuntu icon.
 They have different workspaces for c++, python, html website dev, etc.

 Your Custom Workspace is basically a plain vanilla install of Ubuntu (virtual machine like Harvard's CS50 uses) that works over a web interface.

-So, jdk is not installed.
-Do this once in the terminal (aka commandline):
+Do this once in the bash terminal:

 sudo apt-get update

 This installs the latest version of openjdk from the debian repositories which is fine for text based work.

 We did play around with https://repl.it and found it very useful.
 Students get their own free accounts.
 Students can store their work with revision histories.
 Students get a text editor with syntax completion and syntax color highlights (simple java IDE).
 Students get an ASCII terminal for output.
 You can use a variety of programming languages and you can share your work!